 17. Varanasi-Oldest Inhabited City in the World

 The city is not for the faint-hearted, Varanasi truly evokes your inner spirituality, every evening Ganga Aarti is performed, and it is a magical ceremony to be a part of.
-One of the best things you can do here is riding the boat and admiring the ancient city and their old dwellings.
+One of the best things you can do here is ride the boat and admire the ancient city and their old dwellings.

 18. Allahabad-Land of Sacred Fairs & Rituals